MoCapAnything V2: End-to-End Motion Capture for Arbitrary Skeletons: Experiments

 \subsection{Pose-to-Rotation Module Analysis}

 \paragraph{Reference pair and rest pose.} Table~\ref{tab:exp_ref_rest} examines the contributions of the reference pose--rotation pair and the rest-pose encoding.

-This ablation empirically confirms the theoretical analysis of \S\ref{sec:illposed}, namely the \emph{origin/axes} decomposition of the reference signal.
-On Zoo-Seen and Zoo-Rare, where the target skeleton shares its coordinate convention with the training distribution, all four configurations reach comparable angle errors in the $10$--$15^{\circ}$ range: the axis convention is effectively memorized from training data, so the explicit axis anchor provided by the reference pair offers little additional gain.
-The picture changes dramatically on Zoo-Unseen, whose axis conventions the model has not seen before.
-Without the reference pair, the angle error jumps to $24.05^{\circ}$--$24.26^{\circ}$: rest pose alone supplies the coordinate \emph{origin} but not enough information about the \emph{axes}, leaving the P$\to$R hard to learn.
-Adding the reference pair, which supplies the missing axes, drops the error to $7.37^{\circ}$, and combining both reference pair and rest pose yields the best result of $6.54^{\circ}$.
-The rest pose thus provides a smaller but consistent additional benefit on top of the reference, acting as complementary structural context.
+This empirically confirms the \emph{origin/axes} decomposition of \S\ref{sec:illposed}.
+On Zoo-Seen and Zoo-Rare, whose axis conventions are well represented in training, all four configurations reach comparable angle errors in the $10$--$15^{\circ}$ range: the axis convention is effectively memorized, so the explicit anchor offers little extra gain.
+The picture changes dramatically on Zoo-Unseen: without the reference pair, error jumps to $24.05^{\circ}$--$24.26^{\circ}$ (rest pose supplies only the coordinate origin, leaving axes ambiguous); adding the reference pair drops it to $7.37^{\circ}$, and combining both yields the best $6.54^{\circ}$.
+Rest pose thus provides a smaller but consistent benefit on top of the reference as complementary structural context.